data-preservation-programs/singularity/docs/en/cli-reference/storage/create/local.md

       Follow symlinks and copy the pointed to item.

    --links
-      Translate symlinks to/from regular files with a '.rclonelink' extension.
+      Translate symlinks to/from regular files with a '.rclonelink' extension for the local backend.

    --skip-links
       Don't warn about skipped symlinks.

       This flag disables warning messages on skipped symlinks or junction points, as you explicitly acknowledge that they should be skipped.

+   --skip-specials
+      Don't warn about skipped pipes, sockets and device objects.

+      This flag disables warning messages on skipped pipes, sockets and device objects, as you explicitly acknowledge that they should be skipped.

    --zero-size-links
       Assume the Stat size of links is zero (and read them instead) (deprecated).